pawelc/docs/toread.md

-2015 - Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift 2016 - A note on the evaluation of generative models 2016 - Deep Residual Learning for Image Recognition 2016 - Wide residual networks
+2015 - Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift 2016 - Wide residual networks
 2016 - Binarized neural networks: Training deep neural networks with weights and activations constrained to+ 1 or-1 2016 - Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks